Best AI Code Review Tools in 2026: 7 Options Tested and Compared

 Enter AI code review tools.
 They sit in your PR workflow (GitHub, GitLab, Bitbucket), analyze diffs, and post comments - flagging bugs, security issues, style violations, and logic errors before a human ever looks at the code.
 The best ones understand your full codebase, not just the diff in isolation.

-I tested six of the most popular options across real repositories to see which ones actually deliver.
+I tested seven of the most popular options across real repositories to see which ones actually deliver.
+The lineup now includes Anthropic's Claude Code /ultrareview, which shipped on 22 April 2026 and meaningfully changed the "cloud sandbox" tier of this category.
 Here's what I found.

 The Contenders